 At the foundation of Harvard’s lofty reputation is a liberal arts curriculum taught by some of the world’s great scholars.
-Nobel laureates and Pulitzer Prize-winning authors teach introductory and Core courses, and all faculty are readily available for students.
+Nobel laureates and Pulitzer Prize-winning authors teach introductory and Gen Ed courses, and all faculty are readily available for students.

 Tutorials are directed study courses in a student’s field of concentration, taught either in small groups or individually.

 Harvard has a graduation rate of over 97 percent, and over 70 percent of students graduate with honors.
 Nine out of 10 undergraduates who apply succeed in gaining admission to a medical school, with similar rates for other graduate schools.

 Contributing to these figures are first-class facilities such as a 12 million-volume library that is the largest university library in the world, numerous art and cultural museums, and 25 science/laboratory centers.

 While Harvard has long been a leader among universities, it is equally committed to developing leaders among people.
 Thus, its enrollment is not comprised of 6,700 “geniuses.”
 Instead, the University prides itself on attracting the best all-around young individuals—those with the energy, innovation and creativity to enliven a classroom.